 How can you avoid those mealtime battles?
 Try these fun tips to lay a foundation for stress-free, adventurous eating habits before the first bite.

 Think about those smells that get you out of bed in the morning — brewing coffee or the aroma of breakfast cooking.
-Smell is a important and sometimes forgotten part of our eating experience.
-Playing games to positively engage with food smells outside of mealtimes can demystify novel foods.
-Use spice jars to guess scents.
-Or add orange, vanilla or other extracts to bubbles before blowing them outside.
-These non-eating activities can build happy associations with new smells before you use them in recipes.
+Smell is an important and sometimes forgotten part of our eating experience.

 Chop brightly colored fruits and vegetables such as red cherry tomatoes, green kiwis and purple grapes into small pieces.
 With your child, sort them by color while saying the name of the color aloud.
 Focusing on the game rather than on their worry with new foods.
 This can promote your child’s acceptance of new textures.